Warberry C of E Academy and Nursery

 We adapt the curriculum by:

-- Differentiation in class teaching – quality first teaching – ensuring access for all learners
+- Adaptation of class teaching – quality first teaching – ensuring access for all learners

-- SEND team identify children who are in need of tailored intervention, in liaison with class teachers and parents.
+- Teacher identifies children who need tailored intervention, in liaison with SLT, SENDCO and parents.

 How will we ensure we get the services, provision and equipment that children and young people need?

-At times we need to call on the advice of professionals to ensure that we have identified and provided for a child’s needs effectively, this might include gaining support from Torbay’s Early Years Advisory Teacher and other professionals throughout Torbay for expert guidance and specialist equipment.
+At times we need to call on the advice of professionals to ensure that we have identified and provided for a child’s needs effectively, this might include:

-There may be times when we may not always have the resources and facilities to meet the specific needs of an individual child.
-Where this occurs, although we make every reasonable effort to do so, we would take advice from the Special Educational Needs Team and signpost parents/carers for advice.
+There may be times when we do not have the resources and facilities to meet the specific needs of an individual child.
+Although we make every reasonable effort to do so, when this occurs we take advice from the Local Authority Special Educational Needs Team and signpost parents/carers for advice.

 - Educational Psychology Service